harrietrs/cross-gov-ai-testing-framework/index.md

 #### Testing and Evaluation

-- Testing: Actively tries to break the system or provoke failure by adding noise, creating edge scenarios, or simulating attacks..
+- Testing: Actively tries to break the system or provoke failure by adding noise, creating edge scenarios, or simulating attacks.
 - Evaluation: Measures the system’s behaviour under conditions such as degradation in accuracy, error rates, fail-safes triggered, or resilience to tampering.

 #### Core practices